Peplinn/Task-Tracker/README.md

 # **Task Tracker CLI**

 A Python-based **Command-Line Interface (CLI)** application for managing tasks efficiently.
 This tool allows users to create, update, list, delete, and manage the status of their tasks with ease.

+This project is inspired by [Roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## **Features**